-The DC Peace Team is made up of members from key partner organizations along with other expert trainers and community members concerned with making the DC metro area a more peaceful place.
+The DC Peace Team is made up of members from key partner organizations along with other expert trainers and community members concerned with making the DC metro area a more nonviolent and peaceful place.

-Partner organizations commit to 1) participating in a common project; 2) sharing skills, resources, and recruitment; and 3) participating in planning meetings as much as possible; 4) helping to scale-up the practice of unarmed civilian protection.
+Partner organizations commit to 1) participating in a common project; 2) sharing skills, resources, and recruitment; 3) participating in planning meetings as much as possible; 4) helping to scale-up the practice of unarmed civilian protection.

 Core partners include:

 NHA is dedicated to increasing opportunities for the successful integration of returning citizens.
 The academy’s curriculum is based on holistic education and assists homecomers in redefining themselves as community change agents, thus removing the stigma due to past identities and associating with acts that positively and in a genuine manner contribute to the betterment of their respective community.

 LFFP teaches peace skills to children and their adult leaders to counter systemic violence.
 Through an open and responsive approach to our participants’ goals and by fostering connections among participants and partner organizations, we seek to empower a community of peacemakers with the knowledge and strategies for improved intrapersonal, interpersonal, and communal lives.